thunderclient/thunder-client-support/README.md

 * The collection runner will execute all requests and test cases and display the result.

 ## Scriptless Testing
-I noticed we need to write lot of biolerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
-So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests easily without scripting knowledge.
+I noticed we need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
+So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.

 ![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)